Calibration of an Irradiated Prototype for the EIC Zero-Degree Calorimeter

 \subsection{Irradiation Profile of the Prototype}

-The radiation dose received by each SiPM in the prototype was inferred from post-irradiation dark current measurements.
-An example for a single channel, measured across several bias voltages, is shown in the left panel of Fig.~\ref{fig:irradiation}.
+The radiation dose received by each SiPM in the prototype was inferred from post-irradiation dark current measurements.\footnote{The room temperature annealing effect is negligible based on our previous study \cite{huang2025}.} An example for a single channel, measured across several bias voltages, is shown in the left panel of figure~\ref{fig:irradiation}.
 Using benchmark curves obtained from previous irradiation studies \cite{huang2025}, which map the relationship between SiPM dark current and accumulated proton fluence, the corresponding radiation level for this channel was determined by intersecting the measured dark current on the benchmark curve.
 The inferred fluence is consistent across different bias voltages, demonstrating the robustness of the method.

-Applying this procedure to all channels, the right panel of Fig.~\ref{fig:irradiation} shows the inferred radiation level for the entire prototype.
-The multi-layer geometry of the sampling calorimeter leads to a strong variation in radiation exposure, with front layers receiving the highest fluence, up to $10^{10.8}$ 1-MeV proton/cm$^2$, and rear layers the lowest, about $10^{9.4}$ 1-MeV proton/cm$^2$.
+Applying this procedure to all channels, the right panel of figure~\ref{fig:irradiation} shows the inferred radiation level for the entire prototype.
+The multi-layer geometry of the sampling calorimeter leads to a strong variation in radiation exposure, with front layers receiving the highest fluence, up to $10^{10.8}$ 64-MeV proton/cm$^2$ ($10^{10.98}$ 1-MeV $n_\text{eq}/\text{cm}^{2}$), and rear layers the lowest, about $10^{9.4}$ 64-MeV proton/cm$^2$ ($10^{9.58}$ 1-MeV $n_\text{eq}/\text{cm}^{2}$).
 This nearly order-of-magnitude variation across the detector provides a realistic test environment for studying SiPM performance under differential radiation levels.

-For context, Fig.~\ref{fig:epic_irradiation_does} shows the expected radiation levels for the ePIC detector under nominal operation \cite{ePICFluence}.
-This plot corresponds to an integrated luminosity of 1~fb$^{-1}$, which yields a typical fluence of approximately $10^{9}$ 1-MeV $n_\text{eq}/\text{cm}^2$ for the ZDC.
+For context, simulations indicate that under nominal conditions, an integrated luminosity of 1~fb$^{-1}$ yields a typical fluence of approximately $10^{9}$ 1-MeV $n_\text{eq}/\text{cm}^2$ for the ZDC \cite{ePICFluence}.
 Scaling linearly to 100~fb$^{-1}$, corresponding to one year of running at full nominal luminosity, the annual fluence reaches $10^{11}$~1-MeV $n_\text{eq}/\text{cm}^2$, matching the radiation dose applied to the prototype in the NSRL test.
 This demonstrates that the irradiation study realistically reproduces the operational radiation environment expected for the final detector, providing a solid basis for evaluating SiPM response and calibration stability.